ecalder6/azure-gaming/README.md

 * Should I install the audio driver update for Steam?

     By default, steam won't stream any game before you install its audio driver on the VM.
 You should just install it to get rid of the popup.
 Alternatively, you could launch steam with "-skipstreamingdrivers".

+* My Low Priority VM was removed from my Virtual machine scale set.
+How do I get it back?

+    To add back a low priority VM, first go to your Virtual machine scale set in Azure portal.
+Click on Scaling on the left and in the Override condition, change the instance count to 1.
+Click on Save on the top.

 * My question is not listed